ooboqoo/ooboqoo.github.io/mobile/flutter/dart/language.md

 }
 ```

 To implement a mixin, create a class that extends Object and declares no constructors.
-Unless you want your mixin to be usable as a regular class, use the mixin keyword instead of class.
+Unless you want your mixin to be usable as a regular class, use the `mixin` keyword instead of `class`.

 ```dart
 mixin Musical {